arturh85/AnkiTaiso/README.md

 ### 🗂 Version Change

-The included workflow in [`.github/workflows/version_change.yaml`](.github/workflows/version_change.yaml) can be manually dispatched to open a pull request that replaces the version number in `arturgodotcharp.csproj` with the version you specify in the workflow's inputs.
+The included workflow in [`.github/workflows/version_change.yaml`](.github/workflows/version_change.yaml) can be manually dispatched to open a pull request that replaces the version number in `kyoukai-tansa.csproj` with the version you specify in the workflow's inputs.

 ![Version Change Workflow](docs/version_change.png)